mammadnet/v2rayN-installer/README.md

 A script for download and install latest release of v2rayN client from this [repo](https://github.com/2dust/v2rayN)

-ℹ️ This script has only been run and tested on on Ubuntu Desktop
+ℹ️ This script has only been run and tested on Ubuntu Desktop

 ## About